 (b) Load Resources that are not Controllable Load Resources shall be capable of being Dispatched to its Non-Spin Ancillary Service Resource Responsibility within 30 minutes of a deployment instruction for capacity.
 Following a deployment instruction, the QSE shall reduce the Non-Spin Ancillary Service Schedule by the amount of the deployment.

-(c) ERCOT shall post a list of Load Resources that are not Controllable Load Resources on the MIS Certified Area immediately following the DRUC for each QSE with a Load Resource Non-Spin award.
+(5)ERCOT shall post a list of Off-Line Generation Resources and Load Resources that are not Controllable Load Resources on the MIS Certified Area immediately following the DRUC for each QSE with a Load Resource Non-Spin award.
 The list will be broken into groups of approximately 500 MW increments.
-ERCOT shall develop a process for determining which individual Load Resource to place in each group based on a random sampling of individual Load Resources.
-At ERCOT’s discretion, ERCOT may deploy all groups of Load Resources that are not Controllable Load Resources providing Non-Spin as specified in the Other Binding Document titled “Non-Spinning Reserve Deployment and Recall Procedure.”
+ERCOT shall develop a process for determining which individual Resource to place in each group based on a random sampling of individual Load Resources awarded Non-Spin and Generation Resources carrying Off-Line Non-Spin.
+At ERCOT’s discretion, ERCOT may deploy all groups Resources providing Non-Spin as specified in the Other Binding Document titled “Non-Spinning Reserve Deployment and Recall Procedure.”

+(a) On-Line Generation Resources participating in Off-Line Non-Spin using power agumentation will be randomly distributed in Real-Time among the groups created in the Day-Ahead for the purpose manual deployment of Non-Spin by operator Dispatch Instruction.

+(b) Any Generation Resource carrying Off-Line Non-Spin or Load Resource that are not Controllable Load Resource carrying Non-Spin in Real-Time and did not previously receive group assignment will be automatically considered in Group 1.

-(5) Subject to the exceptions described in paragraphs (a) and (b) below, On-Line Generation Resources that are assigned Non-Spin Ancillary Service Resource Responsibility during an Operating Hour shall always be deployed in that Operating Hour.
+(6) Subject to the exceptions described in paragraphs (a) and (b) below, On-Line Generation Resources that are assigned Non-Spin Ancillary Service Resource Responsibility during an Operating Hour shall always be deployed in that Operating Hour.
 This deployment shall be considered as a standing Protocol-directed Non-Spin deployment Dispatch Instruction.
 Within the 30-second window prior to the top-of-hour clock interval described in paragraph (2) of Section 6.3.2, Activities for Real-Time Operations, the QSE shall respond to the standing Non-Spin deployment Dispatch Instruction for those Generation Resources assigned Non-Spin Ancillary Service Resource Responsibility effective at the top-of-hour by adjusting the Non-Spin Ancillary Service Schedule telemetry.
 The QSE shall set the Non-Spin Ancillary Service Schedule telemetry equal to the portion of Non-Spin being provided from power augmentation if the portion being provided from power augmentation is participating as Off-Line Non-Spin, otherwise it shall be set to 0.
 As described in Section 6.5.7.2, Resource Limit Calculator, ERCOT shall adjust the HASL and LASL based on the QSE’s telemetered Non-Spin Ancillary Service Schedule to account for such deployment and to make the energy from the full amount of the Non-Spin Ancillary Service Resource Responsibility available to SCED.
 A Non-Spin deployment Dispatch Instruction from ERCOT is not required and these Generation Resources must be able to Dispatch their Non-Spin Ancillary Service Resource Responsibility in response to a SCED Base Point deployment instruction.
 The provisions of this paragraph (5) do not apply to: